sharonrgomez/rinblog/README.md

    * Display pic on each post and on profile
 * Let users 'like' each others posts (maybe)
 * When user logs in with Google for the first time, have them make a username
-* Cut off posts length in homepage & profile pages, have a 'display' page for each post that shows full info